A Digital Native’s Guide to Using AI in Education

 May 25, 2023

 This article is an excerpt from Orah-cle, a monthly student engagement newsletter for schools.
-Sign up to receive articles like this directly to your inbox each month.
+Sign up to recieve articles like this directly to your inbox each month.

 Imagine a classroom where a struggling student gets personalized guidance and support without overburdening the teacher.
 With Artificial Intelligence (AI), it’s now a very achievable reality.
 In this article, we'll explore the power of AI and data in education, and how you can unlock its potential to improve your staff and student experiences.